Oxford station (Ohio)

+Oxford station is a planned Amtrak station in Oxford, Ohio that will be served by the Cardinal.
+It is expected to open in 2027.

+History

+Oxford was previously served by the Baltimore and Ohio Railroad at a now-demolished station.

-Oxford is a proposed Amtrak station in Oxford, Ohio that will be served by the Cardinal.
-The stop was first proposed in 2009, but an Amtrak study for such a stop determined that ridership would not be high enough to justify a stop in Oxford.
+A new stop was first proposed in 2009, but an Amtrak study for such a stop determined that ridership would not be high enough to justify a stop in Oxford.
 However, in 2014, it was noted that nearby Miami University had a student population of around 16,000, prompting Amtrak to look again at adding an Oxford stop.
 In the winter of 2016–2017, it was announced that $700,000 funding for the station has been provided by the City of Oxford and Miami University, each contributing $350,000.

 Amtrak is ready to move forward with adding the stop once it is constructed.
 The platform will be a Category 4 platform, an unstaffed kiosk.
 As of March 2021, negotiations with the contractors are continuing.
 The platform is to be built near the intersection of Main and Chestnut Streets in Oxford.

-On November 4, 2022, It was announced that $2 million in funding through the Ohio-Kentucky-Indiana Regional Council of Governments had been awarded for the project.
-The platform will be part of a new multimodal station in Oxford, and is slated to start construction in 2026.
+On November 4, 2022, it was announced that $2 million in funding through the Ohio-Kentucky-Indiana Regional Council of Governments had been awarded for the project.
+The platform would be part of a new multimodal station in Oxford, and was slated to start construction in 2026.
+As of January 2026, the station is planned to open in 2027.